nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------
 * Replace <> with relevant terms (Exp: <goal_name> --> goal 1)
 * Items enclosed within { } are optional
+* Items enclosed within [ ] need to have at least one of the parameters specified inside.
 * Use 'list' and 'view' to check the goal and habit indexes respectively

-Press enter to return to command mode...
+Press enter ONCE to return to command mode...
 ```

 ### 4.2 Set a Goal: `set`